 Gladman would be opposed to the use Local Green Space designations if these were only to be opposed to prevent sustainable development from going ahead.
 In allocating land for future housing development the Council should adopt a strategy that seeks to direct growth to higher order centres that benefit from a good range of services and facilities, however this should not be to detriment of bringing forward additional allocations and developments in lower order centres that are and can be made more sustainable though the support that new housing growth could bring for existing or new amenities, and benefit from good accessibility to higher order centres.
 New areas of Green Belt should only be established in exceptional circumstances, for example when planning for new settlements or major urban extensions.
 Welcomes the recognition that Burridge has the potential to accommodate housing growth to meet the borough's needs, however we submit that there is the potential to deliver a higher quantum of sustainable growth in this area, in addition to small-scale development opportunities.
 Promotes land at Botley Road, Burridge for inclusion in the Local Plan.
 Opposed to the use of settlement boundaries, as these are often used as an arbitrary tool to prevent otherwise sustainable proposals from going ahead.
 Instead, Gladman believe that criteria-based policies are a more appropriate mechanism for assessing the merits of individual development proposals, based on their specific circumstances and ability to deliver sustainable development.
-However, Gladman would support the introduction of a new settlement boundary for the existing built-up area of Burridge, incorporating any sites that are proposed be allocated through the Local Plan process.
-Heaton Planning (on behalf of Tarmac Trading) Promotes land at Fareham Wharf for inclusion in the Local Plan.
+However, Gladman would support the introduction of a new settlement boundary for the existing built-up area of Burridge, incorporating any sites that boundary for the existing built-up area of Burridge, incorporating any sites that are proposed be allocated through the Local Plan process.
+Heaton Planning (on Promotes land at Fareham Wharf for inclusion in the Local Plan.
 Noted.
-The sites promoted are assessed through the Strategic Housing and Employment Land Availability Assessment.
+The sites promoted are assessed through the Strategic behalf of ' Housing and Employment Land Tarmac Trading) Availability Assessment.